fli-iam/shanoir-ng/README.md

 * The latest _stable version_ of Shanoir-NG is on `master`
 * The latest _development version_ of Shanoir-NG is on `develop`
-* The default branch of the repository is `develop`

 ### Cloning the Shanoir-NG repository